 Most of this song is about how wonderful the world is, but at the end, it turns around with the line, "But not for me."

-, who were both at Kent State University when 4 unarmed students were shot to death by the US National Guard.
+, who were both at Kent State University when four unarmed students were shot to death by the US National Guard.
 This had a profound effect on Jerry and Mark, who developed the idea of "De-evolution," meaning that humans were devolving rather than evolving.
 Devo made short films to accompany their songs with the idea of releasing them on Laser Disc, a promising technology that was a huge failure.
 Even though Laser Discs didn't work out, MTV launched in 1981 and created a market for music videos.
 With very few videos to choose from, they put Devo's "Whip It

 ") when we were doing the song.
 I don't know why, but we could imagine Stan singing that song, so we were both trying to fake his accent and Jerry did a great job so he ended up singing on the record."

 Jerry Casale: "That's a song that was written with the video in mind.
 The video idea preceded the song.
 We start off with silly imagery taken from archival film libraries of just stupid stuff - Americana pop culture stuff from the past and silly imagery of silly people, then slowly start warping it over darker and darker things - Ku Klux Klan race riots, war, suffering, atomic bomb, starvation.
 It transforms from one thing to another."

 Rage Against The Machine covered this on their 2000 album Renegades, the last album the band released.
 They turned the song into a sad, sentimental dirge.
 When they played it live, they performed it on acoustic guitars.

 Many of Devo's songs have been used in commercials.
 The ads often misinterpret the songs or clash with Devo's philosophy that people should think for themselves.
 Says Casale, "Today, when people use Devo's music in commercials, they either completely miss the point or excise the irony on purpose.
-Target used It's A Beautiful World, and of course, left out the line 'For you, for you, but not for me.'
+Target used 'It's A Beautiful World,' and of course, left out the line 'For you, for you, but not for me.'
 They just made it a beautiful world straight up."